-The support from so many people led us to win the Diabetes UK Inspire Award for fundraising both Nationally and Regionally, but this was never going to be enough, we honestly believe that Michael would have driven his career to the highest possible level and so, with that in mind and to continue his legacy we decided we need to help people directly.
+The support from so many people led the foundation to win the Diabetes UK Inspire Award for fundraising both nationally and regionally.
+However, the foundation’s founders knew that this was not enough.
+They honestly believe that Michael would have driven his career to the highest possible level, and to continue his legacy, they decided to help people directly.

-In December 2017 we were awarded full Charity Status providing us to really fulfil the dreams, goals and desires we had for the foundation when it was first formed, to make a difference to individuals so that other families do not suffer the same pain as we have.
+In December 2017, the Michael Lewis Foundation was awarded full Charity Status, providing the opportunity to fulfil the dreams, goals, and desires they had for the foundation when it was first formed: to make a difference to individuals so that other families do not suffer the same pain they have.

-The circle of life in most people’s eyes is painful enough but when that circle is broken your whole attitude to life changes, nobody should ever bury a child and we are aiming to utilize technology breakthrough in Type 1 Diabetes care to hopefully minimise the risk of another family suffering the pain we have.
+The circle of life is painful enough for most people, but when that circle is broken, your whole attitude towards life changes.
+Nobody should ever bury a child, and the foundation aims to utilize technological breakthroughs in Type 1 Diabetes care to minimize the risk of another family suffering the same pain they have.

-The Technology available is Continuous Blood sugar Monitoring, standard equipment has now been made available through the NHS although some health authorities still struggle to fund this.
-The equipment that potentially could have saved Michaels life is impossible to get through the NHS if you have good control, which Michael did.
+The technology available is Continuous Blood Sugar Monitoring, which is now standard equipment made available through the NHS, although some health authorities still struggle to fund this.
+Unfortunately, the equipment that could have potentially saved Michael’s life is impossible to get through the NHS if you have good control, which Michael did.

-The system utilizes Continuous Blood Sugar Monitoring and Bluetooth technology with your blood sugar readings sent to a mobile phone app every 5 minutes, the app allows you to set alarms showing highs and lows which ring to warn you, these alarms can also be shared with friends and families.
+The system utilizes Continuous Blood Sugar Monitoring and Bluetooth technology, with your blood sugar readings sent to a mobile phone app every 5 minutes.
+The app allows you to set alarms showing highs and lows that ring to warn you, and these alarms can also be shared with friends and families.

-Dead In Bed Syndrome associated to Type 1 Diabetes is when a person goes to bed perfectly well and their blood sugars drop rapidly for no reason, (the majority of people sense the change and wake up) unfortunately in this case the victim doesn’t and therefore the body goes into a coma and eventually a heart attack leaving them to be discovered dead in an undisturbed bed.
+Dead In Bed Syndrome, associated with Type 1 Diabetes, is when a person goes to bed perfectly well, and their blood sugars drop rapidly for no reason.
+The majority of people sense the change and wake up, but unfortunately, in this case, the victim does not.
+Therefore, the body goes into a coma and eventually a heart attack, leaving them to be discovered dead in an undisturbed bed.

-The Technology we are going to be funding would have alerted either the Victim or a Family Member/friend and they could wake the person up, deal with the hypoglacmic attack or phone 999.
+The technology that the Michael Lewis Foundation is going to fund would have alerted either the victim or a family member/friend.
+They could wake the person up, deal with the hypoglycemic attack, or phone 999.

-Our priority for funding will be those leaving home to go onto University, as we recognize life style changes occur at this time and this can also provide piece of mind to family potentially hundreds of miles away.
+The foundation’s priority for funding will be those leaving home to go to university, as they recognize that lifestyle changes occur at this time, and this can also provide peace of mind to families potentially hundreds of miles away.